yzhuoning/Awesome-CLIP/README.md

 # Awesome CLIP
-This repo collects the research resources of CLIP (Contrastive Language-Image Pre-Training) proposed by OpenAI.
-If you would like to contribute, please open issues.
+This repo collects the research resources based on CLIP (Contrastive Language-Image Pre-Training) proposed by OpenAI.
+If you would like to contribute, please open an issue.

 ## CLIP
 - Learning Transferable Visual Models From Natural Language Supervision [[paper](https://arxiv.org/abs/2103.00020)][[code](https://github.com/openai/CLIP)]